Skip to content

 However, even with "smart" vacuums, the human element of "pre-cleaning" remains essential.
 For example, if you have a robot vacuum, you still need to dust your furniture first.
 In fact, it's more important than ever because these robots are designed to maintain a floor's cleanliness.
 If you knock a week's worth of shelf-dust onto the floor after the robot has finished its cycle, it may not trigger another run until the next day, leaving allergens in your home for longer.

 Furthermore, HEPA (High-Efficiency Particulate Air) filtration has become the industry standard.
 As of 2026, almost all mid-to-high-range vacuums include sealed HEPA systems.
-This is crucial because, according to the American Lung Association, vacuums without HEPA filters can actually increase airborne dust concentrations by 30% by blowing fine particles back out through the exhaust.
+This is crucial because vacuums without HEPA filters can actually increase the amount of dust in the air by blowing fine particles back out through the exhaust.

 Common Mistakes to Avoid